VoidGod00/Web-Crawler/README.md

 **Environment**: Make sure you have a Java Development Kit (JDK) installed on your machine.
 You can check your JDK version by running `java -version` in the command line.

-**Build and Run**: Run the program by downloading 'Wen_crawler.jar' in the app folder and give input of about depth, how many thread to use and the URL of the targeted website.
+**Build and Run**: Run the program by downloading 'Web_crawler.jar' in the app folder and give input of about depth, how many thread to use and the URL of the targeted website.

 🧪 Testing Instructions